ilshad/layout/README.md

 	  ))
 ```

-And in handler, let's say we call this with admin layout:
+In handler, let's call this with admin layout:

 ```clojure
 (defn admin-page